-The Electrification Futures Study team has just published the first in a coming series of reports.
-Electrification Futures Study: End-Use Electric Technology Cost and Performance Projections through 2050 provides estimated cost and performance data for electric technologies considered in the study.
+The first report in the Electrification Futures Study series, Electrification Futures Study: End-Use Electric Technology Cost and Performance Projections through 2050, provides estimated cost and performance data for electric technologies considered in the study.
 Figure data is also available.
 The study applies a literature and expert opinion based approach in developing future projections of technology advancement to be used in the EFS scenario analysis.
 The data can also inform other researchers and analysts exploring electrification.